Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Poseidon.md

 Raise the level of a nearby Body of water by <mark style="background: #000B67A6;">1d4</mark> * 2 Meters
 <b><ins><i>Redirect Flow:</i></ins></b>
 You cause flowing water in the area to move in a direction you choose.
-This water can move up to 10 Meters
+This water can move up to 10 Meters away from you
 <b><ins><i>Vortex:</i></ins></b>
 This effect requires a large body of water.
 Create a vortex in the body of water, <mark style="background: #000B67A6;">8 Meters</mark> across and <mark style="background: #000B67A6;">10 Meters</mark> deep.